aetheric-oss/se-services/docs/icd.md

 gRPC supports Transport Layer Security (TLS): https://grpc.io/docs/guides/auth/

-SSL/TLS certificates will be stored as `.pem` file contents in the GitHub organization as [Encrypted Environment Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
-These environment secrets can be accessed by the CI/CD pipeline without exposing the information to the public.
+SSL/TLS certificates will be stored as `.pem` file contents in the GitHub organization as [Encrypted Environment Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) or in the secrets manager of the cloud provider (AWS, GCP, etc.).

+These environment secrets can be accessed by integration tests and CI/CD pipelines without exposing the information to the public.

 > Privacy Enhanced Mail, or as it is commonly known PEM, is a file format widely used for storing and transferring encrypted data, especially certificates and cryptographic keys